Intent and incitement in the Gaza genocide: Israeli prime minister and cabinet ministers

-In July 2025, Defense Minister Israel Katz instructed the IDF to relocate all Gazans to a "humanitarian zone" in the destroyed city of Rafah, in preparation for an unspecified "emigration plan".
+In July 2025, Israel Katz, now the Defense Minister, instructed the IDF to relocate all Gazans to a "humanitarian zone" in the destroyed city of Rafah, in preparation for an unspecified "emigration plan".
 Legal experts condemned this as a violation of international law, including crimes against humanity, and an open letter by Israeli legal scholars said that the plan "could amount to the crime of genocide".